janakiramm/Salary/README.md

 # Salary
-Demo of training and deploying a simple linear regression model build with Scikit-learn
+Demo of training and deploying a simple linear regression model built with Scikit-learn

 Usage: